-- PBUCC actively supports the Paris Agreement on climate risk and has urged public officials and companies to maintain steadfast commitment to its principles and calls for action. - PBUCC has publicly stood in opposition to DAPL and its intrusion into sacred Native American lands and water rights.
-PBUCC and other members of ICCR, through the Advocacy Subcommittee, Indigenous Peoples Working Group, participated in several calls and face-to-face meetings with tribal representatives from Standing Rock in support and solidarity on the rights of Indigenous Peoples related to climate issues. - PBUCC supported and advocated for passage of resolutions on the environment at General Synod 30, and seeks open dialogue, transparency, and partnership with other ministries on environmental issues.
+- PBUCC actively supports the Paris Agreement on climate risk and has urged public officials and companies to maintain steadfast commitment to its principles and calls for action.
+"We are still in." - PBUCC has publicly stood in opposition to DAPL and its intrusion into sacred Native American lands and water rights.
+PBUCC and other members of ICCR, through the Advocacy Subcommittee, Indigenous Peoples Working Group, participated in several calls and face-to-face meetings with tribal representatives from Standing Rock in support and solidarity on the rights of Indigenous Peoples related to climate issues.

+- PBUCC supported and advocated for passage of resolutions on the environment at General Synod 30, and seeks open dialogue, transparency, and partnership with other ministries on environmental issues. - PBUCC supports and lifts Pope Frances's encyclical letter on creation and climate Laudate Se as an inspirational call to all faith communities and secular groups to seriously address climate change.